Yielding in dense active matter: Calculation of yielding angle and correlation length

 In computing the nonaffine displacement field $D^2_{min}$~\cite{falk1998dynamics}, one must also compute the best-fit affine transformation tensor $\epsilon$ in a neighborhood around the particle of interest.
 A typical choice of this neighborhood is $5 \bar{r}$, where $\bar{r}$ is the mean radius of particles in the packing.

 Here, we are interested in using the \emph{affine} part $\epsilon$ to characterize the shear strain in the random input fields.
 Specifically, the local deviatoric shear strain tensor in the region is given by the traceless symmetric component of~$\epsilon$: \be \mathcal{M}^* = \mathcal{M}_{shear strain} = \frac{1}{2}[\mathcal{M}+\mathcal{M}^T-\frac{Tr(\mathcal{M})}{2}\mathbf{I_n}] \ee We choose the eigenvector of this tensor $\Vec{\lambda}_{\mathcal{M}^*}$ with the largest associated eigenvalue and compute the angle it makes with the $x$-axis.
-We define this angle as the yielding angle $\theta^y$.
+We define this angle as the yielding angle $\theta^y$. \ag{This definition is similar to previous work~\cite{rottler2018} using an Eshelby kernel to fit for the strain; key differences include that our reference axis is the $x$-axis, whereas they used the principal direction of the macroscopic shear, and that we choose not to explicitly fit the Eshelby form because the disordered input field makes the plastic output field noisy and difficult to fit.}

 To quantify the characteristic length scale over which local yielding angles remain correlated, we compute the spatial autocorrelation function.
 Specifically, each particle $i$ has a position $\mathbf{r}_i$ and a scalar yielding angle $\theta_i$.
 We first subtract the mean $\bar{\theta}$ to obtain zero-mean values $\delta \theta_i = \theta_i - \bar{\theta}$ and define the two-point autocorrelation as